-Potentially suitable habitats for the following SOCC were identified in the HIWEC study area through the field studies completed in 2014 and 2015 (Appendix F2 of Volume A):
+Potentially suitable habitats for the following SOCC were identified within 120 m of the proposed HIWEC location through the field studies completed in 2014 and 2015 (Appendix F2 of Volume A):

 - Black Tern;

 - Eastern Wood-pewee;

 - Prairie Warbler;

-- Wood Thrush:
+- Wood Thrush;

 - Yellow Rail;

 - Horned Clubtail;

 - Mottled Darner;

-- Pine imperial Moth;
+- Pine Imperial Moth;

 - Eastern Wolf;

 - Common Five-lined Skink;

 - Eastern Ribbonsnake;

-- Milksnake:
+- Milksnake;

 - Northern Map Turtle; and

 - Snapping Turtle.

-The Natural Heritage Assessment (NHA) Environmental Impact Study (EIS) Report (Appendix F4 of Volume A) describes the potential effects, proposed mitigation measures, and net effects of constructing, operating, and decommissioning the HIWEC on natural heritage features including Conservation Reserves, Important Wetlands and Important Wildlife Habitat.
+The NHA Environmental Impact Study (EIS) Report (Appendix F4 of Volume A) describes the potential effects, proposed mitigation measures, and net effects of constructing, operating, and decommissioning the HIWEC on natural heritage features including Conservation Reserves, Important Wetlands and Important Wildlife Habitat.
 The Environmental Effects Monitoring Plan (EEMP) (Appendix G of Volume A) describes the post-construction monitoring plan for birds and bats, including mortality and disturbance effects monitoring, and related proposed mitigation and contingency measures.
 These are summarized below; key natural heritage features are mapped in Figure 4-1 and in more detail in the NHA Site Investigation Report (refer to Appendix F2 of Volume A).